rasmus-kirk/halo/documents/thesis/02-prerequisites/index.md

 a circuit $R$:
 $$R := \text{I.K.} \; w = \{ \pi_{i-1}, s_{i-1} \} \; \text{ s.t. } \; s_i \meq F(s_{i-1}) \; \land \; (s_{i-1} \meq s_0 \lor \SNARKVerifier(R_F, x = \{ s_0, s_i \}, \pi_{i-1}) \meq \top))$$
 Note that $R_F, s_i, s_0$ are not quantified above, as they are public values.
+Each state, $s_i$, including the genesis state, $s_0$, must also contain the current iteration, $i$, for soundness to hold.
 The $\SNARKVerifier$ represents the verification circuit in the proof system we're using.
 This means, that we're taking the verifier, representing it as a circuit, and then feeding it to the prover.
 This is not a trivial task in practice!
-Note also, that the verification time must be sub-linear to achieve an IVC scheme, otherwise the verifier could just have computed
-$F^n(s_0)$ themselves, as $s_0$ and $F(x)$ necessarily must be public.
+Note also, that the verification time must be sub-linear to achieve an IVC scheme, otherwise the verifier could just have computed $F^n(s_0)$ themselves, as $s_0$ and $F(x)$ necessarily must be public.

 To see that the above construction works, observe that $\pi_1, \dots,
 \pi_n$ proves: